Blog

 Take the idea of predictable maintenance and multiply it again and again.
 That’s an ERP in essence.
 They’re nothing new, but with the sensors and communications that the IoT affords, ERPs can reach further into an operation to extract granular, real-time, and actionable data.

-Where in the past, a single ERP may have handled several locations, today there are more organized tiers, and data can be analyzed in the cloud or your cell phone instead of in the back office.
+Where in the past, a single ERP may have handled several locations, today there are more organized tiers, and data can be analyzed in the cloud or on your cell phone instead of in the back office.
 This can all but automate decisions that once required light coordination or discussion—everything from stocking inventory to workflows.

 3. Artificial Intelligence (AI)